Memphis1983/Memphis1983/README.md

 ### Hi there welcome to my Github page 👋

-My name is Kieran and I'm a Software Engineer | Freelance Developer @ 100Devs.
+My name is Kiran and I'm a Software Engineer | Freelance Developer @ 100Devs.
 I'm based in Bangalore, India. ✨

 ---